enavarro222/bblamp/README.md

  - model lapp_list
  - model lapp_control
 * clean start/stop/status responses (API)
+* add kill signal catch to lapp, log it correctly before to quit
 * test i2c sensors
 * fix issue with GPIO not as root
 * how to do with interupt ?